 - The tone and timbre quality itself - depends on personal preference;

 - The difficulty to tune - whether the “bridge” part is too secure and too loose for player to tune, and whether it holds the tines well after tuning.

-Here are some top picks according to the research:
+Here are some top picks according to our research:

 The "Hugh Tracey" brand itself gives a guarantee on its tune and timbre quality.

 This one is 10 key, which will be easier for beginners.

 And the price is cute, with a sweet sound, not bad.

 Special, huh?
 Not only special in its shape, but also in its material - it is hand-made of wood and coconut in Indonesia, gives it a temperature and unique story for each one.